weih/weih.github.com/README.markdown

 # License

-The following directories and their contents are Copyright to Dave Lim.
+The following directories and their contents are Copyright to willmouse(other HTML, CSS, Javascript are Copyright to Dave Lim).
 You may not reuse or republish anything therein without my permission:

 * `_posts/`
 * `_drafts/`